Liberal Democratic Party of Russia: 2010–2019

-2020–present
+2020–2022

 On 9 July 2020, the popular governor of the Khabarovsk Krai and member of the LDPR, Sergei Furgal, who defeated the candidate of Putin's United Russia party in elections two years previously, was arrested and flown to Moscow on charges of involvement in the murders of several businessmen in 2004 and 2005.
 He denied the allegations.
 Starting on 11 June, mass protests were held in Khabarovsk Krai in support of Furgal.
 On 20 July, President Vladimir Putin dismissed Furgal from his position of governor and appointed Moscow-based politician Mikhail Degtyarev, who is also a member of the LDPR, as acting governor.
 Several regional lawmakers in Khabarovsk opted to leave the LDPR in protest against Furgal's dismissal.
 The protests included chants of "shame on LDPR", with LDPR loyalists outraged at the party leadership's failure to rally around Furgal.

 Zhirinovsky's death

 In February 2022, Zhirinovsky was hospitalized in critical condition in Moscow with COVID-19.
 In March, he was reportedly placed in a medically induced coma, and underwent treatment for COVID-19 complications such as sepsis and respiratory failure.
 Zhirinovsky claimed to have been vaccinated against COVID-19 eight times.

 On 25 March 2022, Zhirinovsky was reported to have died in a hospital.
 Despite confirmation from several sources, including his own political party, the news was quickly denied by family members.
 On 6 April 2022, Vyacheslav Volodin, the Speaker of the Duma, announced that Zhirinovsky had died following a long illness.
 He was 75.

 After Zhirinovsky's death, Leonid Slutsky, the head of the State Duma Committee on International Affairs, was elected party leader.